A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Tool Details

-\item \textbf{Color-based marker tools \texttt{(derm\_marker\_malignant\_union, derm\_marker\_browns)}.} Finally, we include two additional color-based tools inspired by prior work on color and texture features for dermoscopic lesion classification~\cite{marques2012role} and color-constancy-based preprocessing for robust skin image analysis~\cite{ciurea2003large}.
+\item \textbf{Dermoscopic structure maps \texttt{(derm\_pigment\_network, derm\_negative\_network, derm\_streaks\_detector, derm\_milia\_like\_cyst\_detector)}.} To obtain predicted dermoscopic feature maps, we integrate the open-source skinisic model \cite{Kawahara2019}, a VGG16‑based fully convolutional network finetuned on ISIC superpixel labels converted into per‑pixel multi‑channel segmentations, which predicts pixel‑wise probability maps for pigment network, negative network, streaks, and milia‑like cysts.
+We pass each ISIC 2017 image through skinisic to obtain four probability maps, which we threshold (0.5 by default) to obtain binary pixel maps that are resized to $H \times W$ and passed into the TBM as tool outputs. \item \textbf{Color-based marker tools \texttt{(derm\_marker\_malignant\_union, derm\_marker\_browns)}.} Finally, we include two additional color-based tools inspired by prior work on color and texture features for dermoscopic lesion classification~\cite{marques2012role} and color-constancy-based preprocessing for robust skin image analysis~\cite{ciurea2003large}.
 Following these approaches, we first apply a simple ``shades of gray'' color constancy transform~\cite{ciurea2003large} to the RGB image to reduce illumination variability.
 In this normalized color space, we apply handcrafted threshold rules over the $(R,G,B)$ channels to detect canonical melanoma-related color patterns (e.g., very dark/black regions, blue-gray areas, white structures) and different shades of brown.
 Small connected components and holes below a minimum area threshold are removed via morphological post-processing, and all marker maps are restricted to the predicted lesion region by intersecting with the lesion segmentation mask.
 We then aggregate these fine-grained markers into two compact binary tools: (i) a \emph{malignant-colored pigment marker}, defined as the union of black, blue-gray, and white melanoma-associated colors, and (ii) a \emph{brown pigment marker}, defined as the union of light- and dark-brown regions.
 Both maps are rasterized as $H \times W$ binary images aligned with the dermoscopic image and appended as additional channels in the tool stack. \end{itemize} All seven ISIC tools are computed once per image and then kept fixed.
 The resulting maps are concatenated along the channel dimension into a tool tensor of shape $(C_{\text{tool}}, 224, 224)$ (with $C_{\text{tool}} = 7$ in our main experiments).
 As described in Section~\ref{sec:dataset_and_tools}, all ISIC tool channels are scaled to lie in $[0,1]$ before masking.
 Similar to Camelyon17, we represent dropped tools with a constant map of $-1$s.